 - In Bidwell, your daughter will receive her unit and tent assignment and, if you have not already done so, you will make a deposit to your daughter’s trading post account.
 Final payments of balance are due on or before May 1.
 Those who register after May 1 will be expected to pay in full.
 Receipts are available through your CampMinder account.

 - Next, if your daughter would like to sign up for horseback riding, the horseback director will discuss with your daughter her level of riding ability.
-You will also complete an emergency pick-up permission slip and sign any permissions if your daughter is eligible to go with her unit out of camp.
+You will also complete an emergency pick-up permission slip and an optional out-of-camp permission slip (if your daughter is eligible to go with her unit out of camp).
 You should have a list of emergency contacts handy to expedite this process.

 - A counselor will accompany you and your daughter to the Infirmary where you will talk with the nurse, and your daughter will have her head checked for lice.
 At this time, please bring to the camp nurse any medications (packaged in blister packs) that your daughter may be taking.
 Campers are not allowed to keep any type of medication in their tents.
 The nurse will also go over the information on the health form, which must have a doctor's signature for the current year.

 - You will then visit the Trading Post to purchase a camp uniform T-shirt if she doesn’t have one.
 Other camp gear will also be available for purchase.